 Indexing the Web is not a simple task, and what is evolving to meet the informational needs of Web users are three different kinds of indexing: a back-of-the-book style of hard-coded index links within a Web site, subject trees of reviewed sites, and search engines.
-Members of ASI’s Web Indexing SIG are dedicated to excellence in this specialized area of indexing.
+Members of ASI who are interested in this specialized area of indexing may wish to join ASI’s Digital Publications Indexing SIG.

 Some organizations are seeing that including indexes on their web sites is just as important as including indexes in books and online manuals.
 We’ve seen some good and some bad, some computer-generated, some obviously not constructed by professional indexers, and some professionally prepared.
 In any case, all site owners should be commended for recognizing the need for an index.
 We’d like to share some interesting indexes with you, and information about how search engine indexing works.
 Have a look and see what value these indexes add!
 This list will be changing from time to time, so be sure to bookmark, print, download, or save by other means the ones to which you think you’ll refer later.